One-Hour Identity & Access Management (IAM) Outage

 Unpacking the True Costs of Operational Risks

-Over the weekend, WildRide Retirement implemented a routine update to their in-house pension management system, “PensionFlow.”
+Over the weekend, TrustePensions implemented a routine update to their in-house pension management system, “PensionFlow.”
 On Monday morning, operations at their Birmingham headquarters resumed as usual, with client transactions processing through the system, allocating funds to various pension accounts.
-But an untested piece of code was included in that update—a small oversight in the release process that would soon cause a significant issue.
+However, an untested piece of code was included in that update—a small oversight in the release process that would soon cause a significant issue.

 The response was swift: Simon Turner, the Chief Technology Officer, halted all new transactions and rolled back the update.
-But as anyone in this industry knows, a rollback is just the beginning.
 Reprocessing the day’s transactions, verifying data accuracy, and restoring correct balances was a labor-intensive effort, extending well beyond normal operating hours.
-WildRide would have to suspend pension contributions and adjustments for affected clients—potentially adding to the complexity of each reconciliation.
+TrustePensions would have to suspend pension contributions and adjustments for the affected clients—potentially adding to the complexity of each reconciliation.

 Reconciliation: The Real Picture

-The practical implication is that 15+ staff members would need to be fully dedicated for an entire day to bring client accounts back in line.
-This raises critical questions: Does WildRide have the capacity to handle this in-house, or will they need to outsource the reconciliation effort?
+The practical implication is that 16 staff members would need to be fully dedicated for an entire day to bring client accounts back in line.
+This raises critical questions: Does TrustePensions have the capacity to handle this in-house, or will they need to outsource the reconciliation effort?
 Internal teams may be stretched thin or lack the expertise needed to handle such a large, rapid reconciliation task.

 Operational Resilience: A Board-Level Issue